Living Constitution: United Kingdom

 It has been argued that a primary determinative factor in whether a legal system will develop a "living constitutional" framework is the ease with which constitutional amendments can be passed.
-With that view in mind, the British constitution could be considered a "living constitution" and requires only a simple majority vote to amend.
+With that view in mind, the British constitution could be considered a "living constitution" and requires only a simple majority Parliament vote to amend.
 It is also important to note that the British constitution not derive from a single written document.
 Therefore, its dependence on the important role of statute law and the influence of its own version of the Supreme Court of the United Kingdom also make it a living constitution.
 For instance, after the World War II, human-rights based philosophy also became profoundly influential in creating a new international legal order, which the United Kingdom conformed with.
 It is also important to note the different levels to which the United Kingdom and the United States hold a living constitution, with the United States still referring to an original document that quite contrasts the United Kingdom's unwritten document.